 Poole has an enormously rich heritage stretching back thousands of years.
-From humble beginnings the town centre grew up from the quay as it became one of the South Coast’s most important medieval ports.
+From humble beginnings, the town centre grew up from the quay as it became one of the South Coast’s most important mediaeval ports.

 Prehistory

-Poole is rich in archaeological sites reaching back into prehistory.
-Hundreds of stone tools have been recovered in the Borough.
+Poole is rich in archaeological sites dating back to prehistory.
+Hundreds of stone tools have been recovered in the borough.

 Iron Age/Roman

-During the Roman conquest of southern England a military port was situated at Hamworthy.
-The Roman forces active in the Poole area were commanded by a future emperor - Vespasian.
+During the Roman conquest of southern England, a military port was situated at Hamworthy.
+The Roman forces active in the Poole area were commanded by a future emperor, a Vespasian.

 Saxon